MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/quick-watch-command.md

 ## <a name="arguments"></a>Argumenty
  `text`

  Opcjonalna.
-Tekst, aby dodać do **QuickWatch** okno dialogowe.
+Tekst do dodania do **QuickWatch** okno dialogowe.

 ## <a name="remarks"></a>Uwagi
- Jeśli `text` jest pominięty, aktualnie zaznaczonego tekstu lub word wskazywanej przez kursor jest dodawany do okna czujki.
+ Jeśli `text` jest pominięty, aktualnie zaznaczonego tekstu lub word przy kursorze jest dodawany do okna czujki.

 ## <a name="example"></a>Przykład